Cortechs.ai | How NeuroQuant CT Subtraction Maps Enhance Detection and Confidence in Neuroradiology

 What are subtraction maps?

-NeuroAlign CT subtraction maps provide a clear visualization of longitudinal changes.
+NeuroQuant CT subtraction maps provide a clear visualization of longitudinal changes.
 While the concept is simple, its beauty lies in the ability to easily highlight areas of change between two timepoints.
-NeuroAlign CT subtraction maps show subtle density changes by calculating change in HU (Hounsfield Units) at the voxel level.
+NeuroQuant CT subtraction maps show subtle density changes by calculating change in HU (Hounsfield Units) at the voxel level.
 Current exams are automatically aligned and reformatted with prior exams in standardized space to enable this analysis.
 An additional removal of skull and non-brain tissue from the subtraction image provides an easily interpretable series that allows for visualizing evolving pathology.

 How Does It Work?